Eating Disorder Signs & Symptoms Explained

-One common red flag for many eating disorders is a change in the way someone eats, such as shunning foods they used to enjoy.
-Other food-related symptoms include:
+One common red flag for many eating disorders is a change in the way someone eats.
+This might mean avoiding foods they used to enjoy, or other food-related symptoms like:

 • Studying nutrition labels (without a medical reason)